vishalsaivardhan/practice/README.md

 # practice
-This repository is made for learning
+This repository is made for learning.
 Author - Vishal Sai Vardhan